fiinix/fiinix.github.io/_posts/2016/june/2016-06-05-melancholic-may-issue-05-16.md

 layout: post
 title: "Melancholic May, Issue 05/16"
 date: 2016-06-05 T 12:00 +0100
-tags : ["Keeping Up with the Erikssons", "Monthly Challenge", Photography, Beer, Smartphone, "Sony Xperia Z5 Compact", Exercising, Running, Cambridge Colour Dash]
+tags : ["Keeping Up with the Erikssons", Smartphones, "Sony Xperia Z5 Compact", Exercise, Running, Colour Dash]
-category: personal
+category: Life
 excerpt: "In this month's issue of Keeping Up With the Erikssons: I'm forced to get a new phone, attend the 43rd Cambridge Beer Festival, sign up for my first 5K run and completely fail my monthly challenge."
 ---
 Before I can say, "Sorry, excuse me, sorry," as I rush into people sprinting to catch my morning train, it's time for another issue of the critically acclaimed and much-beloved---my mom really likes it, okay?---Keeping Up With the Erikssons.